- 13-19 years old?

 Marijuana: Educating youth on the dangers of a commonly known drug, thought to be “harmless” in today’s society.
 Discussing such things as what is in the drug, long and short-term effects of the drug, and more.

 Other drug groups available upon request at Coordinator’s agreement.

-For further information about the Youth Skills program contact the Youth Skills Program Coordinator at (306) 757-9743 or send email.
+For further information about the Youth Skill program contact the Youth Skill Program Coordinator at (306) 757-9743 or send email.